|

 Good to know: The respective butane gas cylinders from the manufacturers Antargaz, Burtagaz, Finagaz and Primagaz differ from the propane gas cylinders in terms of filling and color, but not in terms of dimensions.
 Most campers use the gray-blue 13 kg propane gas cylinders from Butagaz, which are very similar in size to the German 11 kg cylinders.
 Butane-filled cylinders are blue metallic.

-And finally, in France, like everywhere else in Europe, you can buy Campinggaz bottles.
+And finally, in France, as everywhere in Europe, you can buy Campingaz bottles.
 However, they have the disadvantage that they are small and relatively expensive.
 However, they are ideal for camping vacations.

 How do I connect the French gas cylinder?